Chromatic polynomials and bialgebras of graphs: Abstract

 \section{Abstract}

 The chromatic polynomial is characterized as the unique polynomial invariant of graphs, compatible with two interacting bialgebras structures: the first coproduct is given by partitions of vertices into two parts, the second one by a contraction-extraction process.
 This gives Hopf-algebraic proofs of Rota's result on the signs of coefficients of chromatic polynomials and of Stanley's interpretation of the values at negative integers of chromatic polynomials.
-We also give non-commutative version of this construction, replacing graphs by indexed graphs and $\Q[X]$ by the Hopf algebra $\WSym$ of set partitions.
+We also consider chromatic symmetric functions and their noncommutative versions.